Macro206/CMDKit-Framework/README.md

 ###Note:

 Specifically made for Mac.
-It uses the Foundation Framework, which is available by default on Macs
+It uses the Foundation Framework, which is available by default on Macs.

 Therefore it won't work on Linux or Windows.